IAmUser4574/zeromq-ros/README.md

 and the agents.

 ## Architecture

-The middleware is broken into three different parts; agents, coordinators, and a naming service.

 #### Agents

 Agents are members of the swarm that will be controlled by a coordinator.
 They are referenced by